NishpreetGandhi/InternQuestion/README.md

 By appropriately disabling fields and buttons (e.g., the primary key field after it is filled), the form      enhances data security and prevents unintended modifications to critical data.

-Release History of Student Enrollment Form Code on GitHub Version 1.0:
+Release History of Student Enrollment Form Code on GitHub (Version 1.0):

 Initial release of the Student Enrollment Form.
 Basic form layout with fields: Roll-No, Full-Name, Class, Birth-Date, Address, and Enrollment-Date.